-Note: This course is only open to students who are NOT currently employed as care facility licensing officers and provides students an opportunity to work alongside licensing officers in a licensing office.
+Note: This course is only open to students who are NOT currently employed as care facility licensing officers.
 Students who choose this course must start their placement within 6 months of finishing the last online course in the program.
 While the Institution attempts to schedule practicum dates and locations based on student preference there may be limited options due to several factors.
 Students should expect to be absent from daytime/weekday employment for six weeks and may be required to travel anywhere within a health authority or to a different health authority than where they live to complete the practice experience portion of the course.